Taiwanese Prose

 Most importantly, she redefined what was worth writing about.

-The Data on Women Writers' Dominant Position
+Data on Women Writers' Dominance

 • First period (1950–1960): Chi Chun, Lo Lan, Lin Hai-yin, Chang Hsiu-ya